ScallyBag/MAME-4-PicoChess/README.md

 * Certain functions like 'Alternate Move' & 'Take Back' do not work
 * Loading some Engines, resetting the pieces to 'New Game' and closing or rebooting PicoChess can take a while
 * You will need to match any time shown in the level settings by setting the same or similar times within the Time settings
+* Not all levels are included for each engine, read the associated Computer Chess Manual or study the lua file for more info

 100% emulation speed for all Engines is only guarenteed on the RPi 4b however only 12 emulations run slower than this on my RPi 3b+, these are: